31st May 2018

 Initially, Sir John says, he was reluctant to get involved in Newcastle United, which was languishing at the bottom of the second division.
 But he was persuaded to invest £500,000 and to be a catalyst to allow fans to buy shares in the club.

-Despite the impassioned Magpie Group campaign championed by The Chronicle, fans did not take up the opportunity and Sir John was left with a 40 per cent share in the club.
+Despite the impassioned Magpie Group campaign championed by local newspaper, The Chronicle, fans did not take up the opportunity and Sir John was left with a 40 per cent share in the club.

-Following a takeover of the club in 1992, Sir John helped navigate Newcastle United towards a golden era when they came within a whisker of the Premiership title.
+Following a takeover of the club in 1992, Sir John helped navigate Newcastle United towards a golden era when the team came within a whisker of the Premiership title.

 Sir John subsequently tried to implement another North American concept of bringing all the local sporting clubs – football, rugby, ice hockey and basketball – under one umbrella brand.
 Unfortunately, this Stateside idea proved a step too far for Tyneside and the vision ultimately failed.